revms42/SixDegrees/clique/README.md

 - Load up available forms of encryption and let the user determine which one they want to use.
 - Have services that monitor for the presence of new personal messages from your friends' feeds.

+## Key Conventions Used
+- Publishing Key: The key used to publish messages to your own feed.
+This is an asymmetric public key used to encrypt the message in your feed.
+- Reading Key: The key used to read a message that you've published, give to a subscriber.
+This is an asymmetric private key corresponding to the public key above.
+- Rotation Key: The key used when encryption is rotated.
+This is a shared secret key that is created during a subscription event and is used between a publisher and a subscriber to change the reading key or url associated with a feed.

 ## Message Structure
 All messages
 (encrypted checksum x 1 32 bit byte)(Timestamp x 1 64 bit byte)(remaining message)

-Feed Messages - Publish Encrypted
+Feed Messages Header - Publish Encrypted
+(Feed Message ID x 1 32 bit byte)(Symmetric Cipher Desc)(Symmetric Key)

+Feed Message Body - Published Symmetric Encrypted (html formatted message)

+Comment Request Messages - Rotation Encrypted
 (Feed Message ID x 1 32 bit byte)(html formatted message)

-Comment Request Messages - Personal Encrypted
-(Feed Message ID x 1 32 bit byte)(html formatted message)

-Comment Append Messages - Publish Encrypted
-(Feed Message ID x 1 32 bit byte)(Commenter Name + html formatted message)
+Comment Append Messages - Original Message Published Symmetric Encrypted (Feed Message ID x 1 32 bit byte)(Commenter Name + html formatted message)

-Key Rotation Messages - Personal Encrypted
+Key Rotation Messages - Rotation Encrypted
-(Key Rotation marker x 1 8 bit byte)(new publish public key)
+(Key Rotation marker x 1 8 bit byte)(new publish cipher desc)(new publish public key)(new url publish location)

-Feed Location Change Messages - Personal Encrypted (Location Change marker x 1 8 bit byte)(new location url)